 - Donations for the purpose of sports development approved by the government.

-- Donations to the government for worthwhile government causes approved by the C-G.
+- Donations to the government for worthwhile government causes approved by the Commissioner-General of the GRA.

 Fines and penalties